jorgebucaran/fisher/man/man1/fisher-update.md

 fisher update
 ```

-* Update all plugins in the cache.
+* Update all the plugins in the cache.

 ```
 fisher --list | fisher update -